 When it comes to social media campaigns for brands, the options are truly endless.
 Social is not black and white, which means the formula for what social campaign makes the most sense for your brand also isn’t necessarily clear.
 The best way to figure out what types of campaigns works best for your brand and your following is to test a variety of campaigns!
 That’s one of the best things about social media – if your campaign is an utter flop, all you can do is try again next week with a brand new idea.

-Not sure where it starts when it comes to social media campaigns for your brand?
+Not sure where it starts when it comes to a social media marketing campaign for your brand?
 Well, we’ll give you a head start there.
-We’ve outlined a few of our favorite different strategies and campaigns that you can easily implement into your social strategy, including polls, partnerships, events, giveaways, and charitable donations.
+We’ve outlined a few of our favorite types of social media marketing and campaigns that you can easily implement into your social marketing strategy, including polls, partnerships, events, giveaways, and charitable donations.
 Read on to figure out what the best option for your brand is!